tyjtyj/easyinstall/README.md

 # pts-easyinstall
-Easy way to install the Plex Trakt scrobbler
+Easy way to install the Plex Trakt scrobbler without any errors

+As of now this script assumes downloads Tr